 For real-time communication, the Real-time Transport Protocol (RTP) is employed to transmit audio and video streams over networks.
 This protocol is often used in voice and video conferencing applications.

-Domain Name System (DNS) protocol plays a critical role in converting human-readable domain names (e.g., www.example.com) into IP addresses that computers can understand.
+Domain Name System (DNS) protocol plays a critical role in converting human-readable domain names (for example, www.example.com) into IP addresses that computers can understand.
 This enables users to access websites without needing to remember numerical IP addresses.

 Additionally, protocols like Simple Network Management Protocol (SNMP) facilitate the monitoring and management of network devices, ensuring their proper functioning and performance.